mathematiguy/mathematiguy.github.io/content/authors/admin/_index.md

 His research interests focus on the application of artificial intelligence to Language Revitalisation of Indigenous languages, in particular te reo Māori, the language of the Indigenous people of New Zealand.

-Caleb hails from Hokianga-Nui-ā-Kupe, the "great returning place of Kupe", the legendary Polynesian navigator.
+Caleb hails from Te-Hokianga-Nui-ā-Kupe, the "great returning place of Kupe", the legendary Polynesian navigator.
 His Iwi (tribe) is Ngāpuhi-Nui-Tonu, and his Hapū (sub-tribe) is Te Mahurehure.

 {style="text-align: justify;"}